Marques, Wendy. Sculptural Sugar Paste: A Subtlety Art.

 So sugar paste is of great interest for those members of the Society of Creative Anachronism and others who dabble or dream about Sugar & Subtleties and work on Renaissance or English feasts of the Elizabethan era.

-The Table of Contents reveals the volume attempts to cover the history of the sugar trade, tools, including ingredients, formulas, armatures, ratios, and colorings in only 34 pages.
-Also included are photographs of the author’s creations, modern recipes, and a glossary.
-Appendix A includes four historical recipes on pages 41-43.
-The bibliography follows on page 48 with the footnotes starting on page 51.
-The volume concludes on page 53, making this a very tight but very inexpensive package.
+volume concludes on page 53, making this a very tight but very inexpensive package.
 And as a brief introduction to the topic of large scale works using armatures, it works very well.

-The focus is in large part based on the author’s experiments in creating large size sugar paste items for medieval feasts in a Society setting.
+feasts in a Society setting.
 (She doesn’t use molds, so those interesting in molding the paste will have to look elsewhere.)
-Ms. Marques talks about various formulae and rations involving sugar and starch and in this section I think a bit of more investigation might have proved useful.
+Ms. Marques talks about various formulae and

 One source, not mentioned, which might have provided some invaluable ideas on this topic of sugar and starch ratios would have been William Jarrin’s The Italian Confectioner; Or, Complete Economy of Desserts.
 (This text from the 1820s talks in great detail about the numbers of pastes that might be fashioned and their uses.
 The early 19th century was the heyday of sugar paste sculpting.
 No dinner was complete without sugar items.
-Food historian Laura Mason notes this early 19th century work is the first to publish or reveal a number of trade secrets involving sugar techniques.)
+Food historian Laura Mason notes

-I will also note that the bibliography is slightly flawed.
+flawed.
 A Closet for Ladies and Gentlewomen is dated 1608, not 1602.
 [I know this very well as I edited the work in 2010.]
-The author probably never had the opportunity to see but certainly it is worthwhile seeking out—Ivan Day’s Royal Sugar Sculpture is a marvelous work on the history of sugar paste with great attention paid to molds.
+The author probably never had the

 In summary, a very worthwhile work and if you are aiming to create a large scale sugar paste item for an SCA or Renaissance feast, you should read this booklet for its very practical insights based on the author’s experience.